Culsans: Appearance

 Not all renderings of Culśanś are the same, but based on the available evidence, he is most often represented as a youthful, beardless deity with two faces, wearing nothing but a pair of rustic boots and a cap.
 This rendering of Culśanś is best represented by a bronze statuette from Cortona which dates to the 3rd or 2nd century BCE.
 In this statuette, he is shown nude, in a contrapposto stance with one hand on his hip.
 Some scholars think that his right hand originally held a rustic staff akin to the one often held by Roman Janus, while others propose that it would have held a key, an appropriate attribute for a gatekeeper and one that was also associated with images of Janus.
 In addition to his rustic boots, and the flat cap that stretches over both of his heads, he also wears a torque necklace.

-The statuette is clearly identified by an inscription, running up the statue’s left thigh, which translates to: “Velia Cuinti, Arnt’s (daughter) to Culśanś (this object) gladly gave.”
+The statuette is clearly identified by an inscription, running up the statue's left thigh, which translates to: “Velia Cuinti, Arnt’s (daughter) to Culśanś (this object) gladly gave.”
 It was found buried near the north gate in Cortona together with a similar statuette representing and dedicated to the god Selvans.
 Selvans is rendered in a very similar manner to Culśanś; he too takes a contrapposto stance with one arm akimbo and his other arm extended to hold something.
-He is also naked except for his boots, a torque and a cap, and he bears a similar inscription from the same dedicator (Velia Cuinti). points out that since the two figures both wear boots and a torque in common, these items are not likely special clothing, characteristic of either god in particular.
+He is also naked except for his boots, a torque and a cap, and he bears a similar inscription from the same dedicator (Velia Cuinti).
+Ingrid Krauskopf points out that since the two figures both wear boots and a torque in common, these items are not likely special clothing, characteristic of either god in particular.

 The two Cortona figures are different in that Selvans only has one face and wears a different style cap which seems to be made from an animal skin of some sort, possibly from a lion or a wolf.
 Selvans is equated by some scholars to the Roman god Silvanus.
 Selvans, like Culśanś is probably a god who protected boundaries, liminal spaces, gates and doorways.